Building a productive working relationship

-You should discuss money as fully as is required to make sure one key understanding is in place, and that is that the cost of Magento development is realistically never cut and dry.
-This is for two reasons, firstly the spec always changes and evolves over the course of the project, and secondly, Magento is a highly complex, but hugely capable framework to develop and it's just not possible to predict with absolute accuracy how long development will take for a task of any complexity.
+You should discuss money as fully as is required to make sure one key understanding is in place, and that is that the cost of development is realistically never cut and dry.
+This is for two reasons, firstly the spec always changes and evolves over the course of the project, and secondly, development can be highly complex and it's just not possible to predict with absolute accuracy how long development will take for a task of any complexity.
 You will rarely (if ever) work on a project where the final product exactly matches the initial spec - the spec will always have evolved and changed over time.
-So the developer can, by all means, give estimates to the best of their ability, but this shouldn't be considered a quote by the client, and it should be anticipated that this or that additional feature may well be added, or that the development time may be more or less time that the developer estimated.
+So the developer can, by all means, give estimates to the best of their ability, but this shouldn't be considered a quote by the client, and it should be anticipated that this or that additional feature may well be added, or that the development time may be more or less time than the developer estimated.

 As a developer, you might find that the client pushes for a fixed price for the work you do, but we would advise against working at a fixed price for a couple of reasons:

 - The vast majority of the time either the client will end up paying too much or the developer will end up underselling themselves, neither of which is a good outcome.